dxhub-apps/lexyhub/docs/user-documentation.md

 ## Getting Started
 1. **Sign in:** Visit the LexyHub URL (or `/login` directly), enter your Supabase credentials, and click **Sign in**.
 Sessions persist, so returning users skip the prompt until they explicitly log out.
 The avatar menu (top right) confirms the active admin plan and account details.
 The sign-in screen now establishes a Supabase session immediately, surfacing validation errors (such as incorrect passwords) without hanging so you always know whether authentication succeeded.
 Behind the scenes, LexyHub now double-checks the authenticated user directly with Supabase before unlocking the workspace, preventing tampered session data from granting access.
 2. **Select a workspace:** If your organization manages multiple storefronts, use the workspace switcher presented during sign in to pick the correct environment.
 All metrics and automations respect the chosen workspace.
-3. **Review onboarding alerts:** The notification indicator in the workspace header highlights setup tasks such as connecting an Etsy shop or approving data scopes.
+3. **Review onboarding alerts:** The notification bell in the workspace header highlights setup tasks such as connecting an Etsy shop or approving data scopes.
+Alerts will appear here once notifications launch.
-4. **Explore the app shell:** The refreshed left navigation sidebar provides access to product areas, while the workspace header surfaces platform status, environment labels, quick help, and the global user menu for settings and theme controls.
+4. **Explore the app shell:** The refreshed left navigation sidebar provides access to product areas, while the workspace header surfaces platform status, environment labels, quick help, streamlined quick actions, and the global user menu for settings and theme controls.

 > **Admin-only surfaces**
 >